shrutiii87/Spread_locator/README.md

 # 🎯 Objective

-To understand customer transaction behavior by applying probability distributions and statistical techniques on financial transaction data.
-The project demonstrates how different probability models can represent real-world business scenarios and support data-driven decision making.
+an e-commerce platform that wants to understand customer purchase behaviors by analyzing daily transaction amounts of customers.
+Management is particularly interested in knowing whether the transactions follow certain statistical distributions, how to handle skewed data, and what probability insights can be derived.
+Your task is to apply statistical distribution concepts and transformations to derive insights on transaction behaviors.

 ---